- + 77Images

-Latest Update: Maruti Suzuki has launched the BS6 compliant 1.2-litre version of the WagonR.
+Latest Update: Maruti has launched the BS6 1.0-litre WagonR.

-2019 Maruti WagonR Price & Variants: The new WagonR is priced between Rs 4.34 lakh and Rs 5.91 lakh (ex-showroom Delhi).
-It is offered in three variants: L, V and Z. To find out how they differ, read the variant-wise features here.
+Maruti WagonR Price & Variants: The new WagonR is priced between Rs 4.42 lakh and 5.91 lakh (ex-showroom Delhi).
+It is offered in three variants: L, V, and Z. To find out how they differ, read the variant-wise features here.

-2019 Maruti WagonR Engines & Transmissions: Maruti is offering the WagonR with two engines: a 1.0-litre petrol and a 1.2-litre unit.
-The 1.2-litre engine produces 83PS of power and 113Nm of torque.
-Meanwhile, the usual 1.0-litre 3-cylinder petrol engine is good for 68PS and 90Nm.
+Maruti WagonR Engines & Transmissions: Maruti is offering the WagonR with two BS6-compliant engines: a 1.0-litre petrol and a 1.2-litre unit.
+The 1.2-litre engine produces 83PS of power and 113Nm of torque while the usual 1.0-litre 3-cylinder petrol engine is good for 68PS and 90Nm.
 Both engines are offered with a choice of 5-speed manual and AMT gearboxes.
-The new WagonR is also offered with a CNG variant although only in the 1.0-litre version.
+The new WagonR is also offered with a CNG variant in the 1.0-litre version.

-2019 Maruti WagonR Safety Features: Maruti offers a driver airbag, ABS with EBD, front seatbelt reminder, speed alert system and rear parking sensors as standard safety features on the new WagonR.
-The co-passenger airbag along with front seatbelts with pretensioners and load limiters are restricted to the top-spec Z variant and are optional on the L and V variants for an extra cost.
+Maruti WagonR Safety Features: It comes with standard safety features such as a driver airbag, ABS with EBD, front seatbelt reminder, speed alert system, and rear parking sensors.
+The co-passenger airbag along with front seatbelts with pretensioners and load limiters are restricted to the top-spec Z variant and optional on the L and V variants.

-2019 Maruti WagonR Features: The new bigger WagonR comes with some updated comforts too, such as a 7-inch touchscreen infotainment system with Android Auto and Apple CarPlay compatibility with a new layout for the steering-mounted controls.
-It also gets manual AC, all four power windows, electrically adjustable and foldable ORVMs, rear washer and wiper with defogger, 60:40 split rear seats and front fog lamps.
+Maruti WagonR Features: The new WagonR comes with some updated comforts too, such as a 7-inch touchscreen infotainment system with Android Auto and Apple CarPlay compatibility with a new layout for the steering-mounted controls.
+It also gets manual AC, all four power windows, electrically adjustable and foldable ORVMs, rear washer and wiper with defogger, 60:40 split rear seats, and front fog lamps.